-For the subcategory "Equity capital and reinvested earnings"- for the purposes of the annual IIP, reports on stocks and flows between affiliated entities (DI - 22 and DI - 11) are used as a data source.
-For the purposes of the Quarterly IIP, the stock is calculated by adding up the BOP flows for the current quarter to the stock of equity capital and reinvested earnings at the end of the previous quarter.

-- For the subcategory "Other capital"- for loans between affiliated entities, data are used from the reporting system on external debt (ED) and the reporting system on external claims (EC), while for intercompany lending in the form of trade credits data are used from the quarterly reports on the claims and liabilities on the basis of international commercial operations of residents (KIPO Form).
+- For the subcategory "Equity capital and reinvested earnings"- for the purposes of the annual IIP, reports on stocks and flows between affiliated entities (DI 22 and DI 11,VS 22 and VS 11 starting from 2012) are used as a data source.
+For the purposes of the Quarterly IIP, the stock is calculated by adding up the BOP flows for the current quarter to the stock of equity capital and reinvested earnings at the end of the previous quarter. - For the subcategory "Other capital"- for loans between affiliated entities, data are used from the reporting system on external debt (ED) and the reporting system on external claims (EC), while for intercompany lending in the form of trade credits data are used from the quarterly reports on the claims and liabilities on the basis of international commercial operations of residents (KIPO Form).
 The survey on debt/claims takeovers among residents and nonresidents (POZ) is used as an additional data source.